 Christ Church contains quite a few stops on the Harry Potter Oxford tour, so although you have to pay an entrance fee to get into the college, it covers more than one filming location.

-This historical college has a long and illustrious history that saw it founded as the pet project of Cardinal Wolsey, before being nabbed and renamed by Henry VIII (I guess that being king has a fair few advantages).
+This historical college has a long and illustrious history that saw it founded as the pet project of Cardinal Wolsey, before being nabbed and renamed by Henry VIII (we guess that being king has a fair few advantages).
 It was later used as the Royal base during the English Civil War.

 The first Christ Church Harry Potter location is certainly the most famous – Christ Church Great Hall, which provided the inspiration for Hogwarts’ dining hall.

-I should be clear – contrary to popular belief, you won’t find the actual Harry Potter dining hall in Oxford.
+We should be clear – contrary to popular belief, you won’t find the actual Harry Potter dining hall in Oxford.

 *Runs and hides from the inevitable rain of fury from Christ Church’s many adoring fans.